mojaloop/contrib-fido2-flutter-lib/README.md

 ## Example code from my repo

-If you wish to see a working example, you can take a look at this [repo](https://github.com/kkzeng/fido2-client-example-flutter);
+If you wish to see a working example, you can take a look at this [repo](https://github.com/kkzeng/fido2-client-example-flutter)

 ## Common Issues

-Q: I am getting a white screen when I call `initiateRegistration` or `initiateSigning`.
+Issue: I am getting a white screen when I call `initiateRegistration` or `initiateSigning`.
 How do I fix this?

-A: Please check that you have hosted the assetlinks file correctly.
+Solution: Please check that you have hosted the assetlinks file correctly.
 Make sure you follow the steps for that correctly.

 ## External resources for FIDO